influxdata/influxdb/services/udp/README.md

 # Processing

-The UDP input can receive up 64KB per read, and splits the received data by newline.
-Each part is then interpreted as line-protocol, and parsed accordingly.
+The UDP input can receive up to 64KB per read, and splits the received data by newline.
+Each part is then interpreted as line-protocol encoded points, and parsed accordingly.

 # UDP is connectionless